 Lamas Dental Specialists in Miami Offers a Variety of Innovative Dental Procedures

 Whether you need to have your wisdom teeth removed, dental implants placed or a gum treatment, Lamas Dental Specialists in Miami offers the most innovative techniques available for removing and restoring missing teeth as well as treating issues related to the gum.
 Furthermore, dental cleanings and regenerative treatments are also available.
 Each of these procedures can be performed while taking advantage of the benefits of sedation dentistry; therefore, you no longer have to live with painful gums, missing teeth and/or the threat of tooth loss due to skipped professional cleanings, and checkups.

 If you avoid seeking dental care due to the anxiety you feel while you are receiving treatment, Dr. William P. Lamas can ease your concerns by using sedation dentistry techniques throughout your dental procedures.
-Contact his office today at 305-440-4114 to make an appointment for your complimentary initial consultation.
+Contact his office today at 305-440-4114 to make an appointment for your initial consultation.
 The address of Lamas Dental Specialists is 2645 Southwest 37th Avenue, Suite 304, in Miami.

 Dr. William P. Lamas Reviewed by Elena Garcia

 “Dr. Lamas THANK YOU for your great service your dedication and your passion for what you do!!
 I recommend him to any one who is seeking a great periodontist!!
 No case is too difficult or too complex for him!!
 Great office, Great doctor and awesome Team!!“